dherzey/Forage_Virtual_Internship/Quantium/quantium_notes.md

 ## Task 2: Experimentation and uplift testing

 From the merged data we had cleaned in the previous task, we are now asked to analyze the performance of each trial store (`STORE_NBR=77,86,88`) as compared to the control stores.
-We don't have any pre-defined control stores, so from the data we would need to select control stores with similar enough measurements to our trial stores before the trial period which started on February 2019.
+We don't have any pre-defined control stores, so from the data we would need to select control stores with similar enough measurements to our trial stores before the trial period which began on February 2019 until April 2019.
 To determine what stores can be in the control group, we first defined the following measurements for each store per month:

 - total sales of chips
 - number of customers